Magma Values and Mental Models: How We Think About Successful Startups

 Skin in the game - Magma has skin in the game because all of us are taking way below market salaries and all partners have invested money into the fund.
 We ask that you have skin in the game by taking risks with us.
 And that you give employees skin in the game by giving them stock options.
 Read more: Lack of Skin in The Game Causes Problems.

 Don’t read into other people’s motives - Never attribute to malice what you can attribute to stupidity, laziness, a mistake or just being too busy.
+There should never be hidden agendas in Magma and don't create hidden agendas where they aren't.
 You never know what the other person is thinking, so it’s best to think that people are doing their best.
 Read more on Farnham Street Blog.

 Eat your own dog food - Follow your own advice, use your own product, and even better, use other startups products.
 Read more via Forbes.